-Each fiscal year, Teamsters Union shall inform the City in writing of the membership dues per month and the service fee per month (prorated from the date an employee is hired).
-Employees may authorize the deduction of the dues or service fee from payroll or may pay the amounts directly to Teamsters Union.
-The requirement to pay dues or a service fee shall not apply to employees not represented by Teamsters Union.
+Each fiscal year, Teamsters Union shall inform the City in writing of the membership dues per month (prorated from the date an employee joins the Teamsters Union).
+Employees may authorize the deduction of the dues from payroll or may pay the amounts directly to Teamsters Union.